akaak/AllThingsMarkdown/about.md

 The Markdown processor understands the text that is written in markdown format and converts it into HTML format.

 ### Why would you use it?
+You would use markdown if HTML is not your thing.
+If you want to publish documents on the web/Internet then these documents have to be prepared in HTML format.
+Writing documents in HTML format is not for everyone.

+Writing HTML is not a complex task and is not difficult to learn.
+However, if you are not a developer or computer programmer, there is no huge advantage in learning to write documents in HTML.

+There are some editors or tools that let you write documents in HTML.
+These tools look just like a word processor such as Microsoft Word.
+That is not a bad alternative.
+But, Markdown is much better.

+Here is why Markdown is much better:

+- it lets you use a simple editor (like notepad) to write the documents
+- anyone can open these Markdown documents in a simple editor
+- you can easily compare markdown documents line by line or character by character
+- you can copy and paste markdown text as is in to an email

 ### Examples